-Prevent teen dating abuse before it starts.
+Prevent teen dating abuse BEFORE

 Removing the barriers to help and preventing abuse before it starts will increase safety, healing and well-being for this generation of